Loyola Law School, Los Angeles,

-Mitchell is an accomplished business and real estate litigator and counselor.
+Mitchell is a business and real estate litigator and counselor.

 In addition to his trial and arbitration work, Mitchell has argued appeals in both state and federal appellate courts.
 He has also successfully handled the defense of several ADA cases, and has publicly spoken on and written about matters of interest to business and real estate owners.

 Mitchell is a tenacious advocate who pursues litigation in a courteous, highly professional manner.
 A great believer in preparation, he listens critically and prides himself on tailoring his work to the specific needs and expectations of the client.
 Before embarking on a litigation journey, Mitchell helps clients weigh the costs/benefits of their options and to generally understand every step on the road to achieving a desired result.

 Mitch is active in providing pro bono service to the community.
 He has served as a Judge Pro Tem of the Los Angeles County Municipal Court, as a landlord tenant mediator for the Unlawful Detainer Trial Courts of the Los Angeles County Municipal Court, and as an arbitrator for the Los Angeles County Bar Association Attorney Client Relations Section.